 Pacey hurries Joey out of there and then stops at a K-Mart for what Joey hilariously refers to as “prophylactics.”
 While they’re in the restroom, the K-Mart closes, locking them inside!
 INTRIGUE.

 It doesn’t go great at first.
 Joey and Pacey argue over the prophylactics, with Pacey telling Joey that he doesn’t want to talk about sex with her – “It’s actually the secret to our entire friendship.”
-This checks out, except Joey doesn’t want to avoid talking about sex with Pacey, because she’s a liberated college girl these days.
+This checks out, except Joey doesn’t want to avoid talking about sex with Pacey anymore, because she’s a liberated college girl these days.
 Suddenly, Pacey’s telling her he doesn’t think she grieved their relationship long enough.
 “I mean, I’m not asking for the lifetime you’ve devoted to feeling bad about Dawson, but just a couple of weeks.”
 Joey rightly reads him the riot act for that mess, considering the callous way in which Pacey dumped her in front of their entire prom, then she storms off.
 After they avoid each other within the gigantic labyrinth of K-Mart for a while, Pacey cutely apologizes via a pair of PJs and every television set in K-Mart’s electronic department.
 It does the trick – ESPECIALLY when he tells Joey that, because she did something she didn’t want to do by joining him for the boring networking thing, she can make Pacey do something he doesn’t want to do.
 Joey’s response is IMMEDIATE.